wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/35-submission-468-to-cabinet-by-mcleay.md

 Attached hereto is a report prepared by the Prime Minister's Department, Treasury and the Departments of Trade and Customs, Commerce and Agriculture and External Affairs.
 [1]

 Attached to the Departmental Report is an Appendix which sets out a list of commodities which are at present being licensed from Japan, together with a list of additional items which, it is suggested, might be licensed and gives ceilings up to which licences might be issued for each item.
-The total of the ceilings, plus the reserve for unforeseen contingencies, represents an annual rate of licensing of 12 million (c.i.f. &amp; e.).
-However, because it is not clear how the pattern of imports from Japan would develop, the Comptroller-General of Customs wishes to retain some element of flexibility and to have authority to vary the items and the ceilings within the total of 12 million (c.i.f. &amp; e.).
+The total of the ceilings, plus the reserve for unforeseen contingencies, represents an annual rate of licensing of 12 million (c.i.f. & e.).
+However, because it is not clear how the pattern of imports from Japan would develop, the Comptroller-General of Customs wishes to retain some element of flexibility and to have authority to vary the items and the ceilings within the total of 12 million (c.i.f. & e.).

-It would be the aim to extend the list of goods and the ceilings above 12 million (c.i.f. &amp; e.) if and when Cabinet decides on further relaxations of non-dollar, non-Japanese imports.
+It would be the aim to extend the list of goods and the ceilings above 12 million (c.i.f. & e.) if and when Cabinet decides on further relaxations of non-dollar, non-Japanese imports.
 This progressive relaxation would cushion any adverse effects resulting from an increased inflow of Japanese goods.

 This report points out that Japan has become the second best customer for Australian exports.
 She is the second largest buyer of our wool and the largest buyer of our barley.
 Australia's trade policy towards Japan should take account of the political objective of keeping Japan in the non-Communist world.